Key Takeaways

 FAQ

-The silkworms produce silk thanks to silk glands which secrete sericin and fibroin.
+silkworms produce silk using silk glands which secrete sericin and fibroin.
 The caterpillar assembles these proteins to build its cocoon in the form of a continuous thread.

 The raw material of silk is the cocoon woven by the silkworm at the caterpillar stage.
 The cocoon is made up of a long silk thread which is unwound to obtain raw silk.